Morocco is a unique and vibrant country and there’s a lot to love about it – as you’ll see from this list of twelve reasons to visit Morocco.

 1. You can find the most unique and beautiful souvenirs

-From ornate tea sets and colourful lanterns to fragrant spices and luscious Argan Oil, Morocco is the ultimate travel destination for shopaholics.
+From ornate tea sets and colourful lanterns to fragrant spices and luscious argan oil, Morocco is the ultimate travel destination for shopaholics and souvenir hunters.

 Although the souks of Marrakech are the most famous across the world, you can get a taster of this experience in any of the country’s larger cities such as Agadir, Fez and Casablanca.